Start building today!

 Develop recipes for special dietary requirements

-Teaches the skills and knowledge required to develop recipes for people who have special dietary needs for lifestyle, medical or religious reasons.
+This unit teaches you the skills and knowledge required to develop recipes for people who have special dietary needs for lifestyle, medical or religious reasons.
+It requires the ability to identify the dietary requirements of customers, develop recipes to meet those requirements, cost recipes and to monitor and evaluate the success of recipe performance.

 Develop and implement a food safety program